quarto-journals/.github/profile/README.md

 ### Using a Template

-These templates require features in Quarto 1.2, so you will currently need [pre-release versions of Quarto](https://quarto.org/docs/download/prerelease.html).
+These templates require features in Quarto 1.2 or later.

 ### Creating a Template